 In Australia, the Australian Accounting Standards Board (AASB) and the Australian Auditing and Assurance Standards Board (AUASB), in December 2018, issued Practice Statement 2 (APS/PS 2) on climate change and other types of risk disclosures in the financial statements.
 This statement advises that reporting entities can no longer treat climate-related risks as merely a matter of corporate social responsibility and may need to consider them in the context of their financial statements (AASB and AUASB, 2018).
 The AASB and the AUASB expect that directors, preparers, and auditors will be considering APS/PS 2 when preparing and auditing financial statements (Li, et al., 2019).
 In June 2023, the International Sustainability Standards Board (ISSB) issued IFRS Sustainability Disclosure Standards, IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information, and IFRS S2 Climate-related Disclosures (IFRS, 2023).
-Subsequently, the Department of Treasury in Australia issued a consultation paper on climate-related financial disclosure seeking feedback and comments (AASB) issued the Proposed International Standard on Sustainability Assurance 5000 General Requirements for Sustainability Assurance Engagements (IAASB, 2023), followed by the AASB Exposure Draft ED SR1 Australian Sustainability Reporting Standards - Disclosure of Climate-related Financial Information, which was issued on 23 October 2023.
+Subsequently, the Department of Treasury in Australia issued a consultation paper on climate-related financial disclosure seeking feedback and comments (Australian Treasury, 2023).
+In August 2023, the International Auditing and Assurance Standards Board (IAASB) issued the Proposed International Standard on Sustainability Assurance Engagements (IAASB, 2023), followed by the AASB Exposure Draft ED SR1 Australian Sustainability Reporting Standards - Disclosure of Climate-related Financial Information, which was issued on 23 October 2023.
 These standards and guidelines aim to enhance financial reporting quality and assurance related to the impact of climate change and sustainability.
 In this report, we provide a summary of our research on the impact of climate-change financial disclosures on financial reporting with implications for assurance regulators, providers and users of assurance information.